Fine structure of current noise spectra in nanoelectromechanical resonators: Introduction

-In this work, we consider a suspended CNT quantum dot (QD) resonator connected to the source-drain reservoirs, and study the noise power spectrum of a current flowing through device.
-The electron charge density of a quantum dot is linearly coupled to the flexural vibration mode through vibration's influence on the gate capacitance.
-We show that electron-vibration coupling results in narrow peaks at the frequencies of the mechanical modes in the power spectrum of the current noise.
-By using the rigorous Keldysh diagrammatic Green's function formalism for nonequilibrium systems, we reveal that those narrow peaks come from the electron-vibration vertex corrections of the disconnected diagrams (in the case without electron-vibration coupling).
-A similar noise peak was found in the classical regime by solving rate questions \cite{armour04}.
-Here, we directly connect the noise spectrum to the Green's function of the vibration mode for both quantum and classical regimes.
-The electron dynamics along with the electron-vibration coupling leads to the decay and shift of the narrow peaks.
-Therefore, even in the weak coupling limit, the current noise spectra measurement provides an alternative and ultra-sensitive way to access the degree of freedom from electronic part, and to detect the resulting thermal and quantum noise properties.
-Surprisingly, we find a robust coherent cancellation effect at a symmetric coupling point; and at this point, certain important vibrational contributions decouple from the transport processes that results in the disappearance of the fine structure.
+The interplay between electron dynamics and electron-vibration coupling leads to the decay and frequency shift of the narrow peaks.
+Thus, even in the weak coupling limit, measuring the current noise spectrum offers a sensitive method to probe the electronic degrees of freedom and to detect the associated thermal and quantum noise properties.
+Surprisingly, we find a robust coherent cancellation effect at a symmetric coupling point, where certain important vibrational contributions decouple from the transport processes, resulting in the disappearance of the fine structure.